Vizzuality/landgriffon_mktp/README.md

 - `PUBSUB_SUBSCRIPTION`: The Pub/Sub subscription name
 - `ACCOUNTS_DATABASE`: The database connection string
 - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your Google Cloud credentials JSON file

-### Frontend

-- Add any necessary environment variables for the frontend in the `frontend/.env` file.

 ## Contributing